Created; 17-02-2016, Update; 08-05-2025, 10-05-2025

 And continuing with the hardware design;

-There is a page on engineering management on my website.
+Here is my page on engineering management

 Component selection; Sensors;